the-dave-ops/tutorials/wiki.js on openshift/readme.md

-# Deploying wiki.js on CTS
+# Deploying wiki.js on OpenShift
-When deploying applications on the CTS Openshift cluster, there is a significant challenge that we don't encounter in the "outside" environment: the inability to run containers as the root user.
+When deploying applications on a security resticte Openshift cluster, there is a significant challenge that we don't encounter in the "outside" environment: the inability to run containers as the root user.
 This limitation presents two main problems:

 1. Binding port 80 to your application becomes impossible, as only root users have the necessary permissions to do so.
 Consequently, if your application is designed to expose port 80, the deployment will fail with an error message stating "permission denied" when attempting to bind the port.